As an Amazon Associate, I earn from qualifying purchases.

 cucumber and onion salad in two bowls with cucumbers and a fork on a white background

-This cucumber and onion salad is delicious, but more importantly, I think it is so popular because it reminds people of childhood picnics, potlucks, and backyard BBQs.
+This cucumber and onion salad in vinegar is delicious, but more importantly, I think it is so popular because it reminds people of childhood picnics, potlucks, and backyard BBQs.

 What is the Best Vinegar for Cucumber and Onion Salad?